ThinkUniform/uniformcss.com/docs/customization/utilities-settings.md

 ### Null Shorthand

-If `null` is passed in as a value for `shorthand` the property will omit the shorthand and use the variant name to identify the property instead.
+If `null` is passed in as a value for `shorthand` the property will omit the shorthand and use the variant name to represent the property instead.

 ```scss
 // main.scss